ibm-cloud-docs/vmwaresolutions/vsphere/vs_deletinginstances.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting VMware vSphere instances
+# Deleting Flexible instances
 {: #vs_deletinginstance}

-When you delete a VMware vSphere® instance, the VMware® product licenses and the VMware ESXi™ servers are released.
+When you delete a {{site.data.keyword.vcf-flex}} instance, the VMware® product licenses and the VMware ESXi™ servers are released.

 Because of resource dependencies, the ESXi servers in your instance might not be released until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle.
 At the end of the billing cycle, which is typically 30 days, the instance deletion is completed.